kunhwiko/concepts/cloud/Kubernetes/4-storage.md

 ##### Persistent Volumes
 ```
 persistentVolumeClaim
-   - mechanism to claim existing persistent volumes without knowing details of the particular cloud environment
+   - mechanism to claim persistent volumes without knowing details of the particular cloud environment

 hostPath
    - mounts directory from host Node's filesystem into a Pod